tonilundells/PortfolioProjects/Covid 19 Data Exploration.md

 order by 1,2
 ```
 ### _Total Cases vs Total Deaths_

--- Shows likelihood of dying if you contract covid in your country
+_Shows likelihood of dying if you contract covid in your country_

 ```sql
 Select Location, date, total_cases,total_deaths, (total_deaths/total_cases)*100 as DeathPercentage